Saveliy113/message_minds_instruction/Readme.md

 # How to start Message-Minds API and Starter
-To properly start Message-Minds API with socket.io you need to go through the following steps:
+To start Message-Minds API with socket.io you need to go through the following steps:

 - Uncomment this section of code in _server.js_ file (lines 58 to 75):
 ```